mikahado/the-remind-notation/_notes/The Remind Notation.md

 ## What is TNR not

+Remember, The Remind Notation is not designed for learning a song, but rather performing it well.
+TRM encourages musicians to bring more of their self and their memory to the piece.
+As such, TRN excludes some common musical elements such as:

-1. TRN does not display dynamics (how hard or soft to play)
+1. No dynamics/articulation (how hard or soft to play)
-2. TRN does not display how many bars to play
+2. No tempo/metre/bars
+3. No technique (ie, which fingers to use, whether to strum or fingerpick, etc. )
+4. No repetition count (of how mamy times a section is repeated)
+5. No tablature

 ## Background